 Like with the Hydro Flask water bottles, there is still a good amount of conflicting information online about using a dishwasher to clean your Yeti bottles, but this is mainly due to Yeti themselves suggesting only handwashing their products prior to 2015.

-However, after they tested their bottles, they came to the conclusion that they are more than tough enough to handle a dishwasher cycle as well as the rigors of the wild.
+However, after they tested their bottles, they came to the conclusion that they were more than tough enough to handle a dishwasher cycle as well as the rigors of the wild.

 Even though there have been concerns raised about how dishwashers impact the insulating properties of this type of bottle – Yeti’s thorough testing showed that putting your Yeti in the dishwasher is nothing that its vacuum seal can’t handle.